Who Will Host Big Brother 2023 & When It’s Coming Back: The Biggest Questions Answered

-Big Brother was one of the biggest reality TV shows before it was axed by Channel 4 and later Channel 5 in 2018, but in 2023 the series will make a grand comeback – and, no, Rylan Clark-Neal is not the host.
+Big Brother is coming back after five years away!
+The series was one of the biggest reality TV shows before it was axed by Channel 4 and later Channel 5 in 2018, but this year the series will make a grand comeback on Sunday 8th October, to ITV2.

-But who will host Big Brother in 2023, where will it be filmed, can you apply and does it have a start date yet?
+So, who will host Big Brother in 2023, where will it be filmed, can you apply and does it have a start date yet?
 Read on for all your biggest BB questions answered.

 The new series will feature members of the public instead of celebrities.
 It’s not yet known whether a celebrity edition will come later in the year.